 When will this project be happening?

-As the project progresses we will update this web page with further information.
+As the project progresses, we will update this webpage with further information.

-Below sets outs our current working timeline
+Below is the current working timeline

 (Please note these dates are subject to change)